briansmith/ring/rust/bssl-sys/README.md

 bssl-sys
 ============

 A low-level binding crate for Rust that moves in lockstop with BoringSSL.
-BoringSSL explicitly does not have a stable ABI, `bssl-sys` is the solution for preventing subtle-memory corruption bugs due to version skew.

 ### How it works
 `bssl-sys` uses `bindgen` as part of the cmake build process to generate Rust compatibility shims for the targeted platform.
 It is important to generate it for the correct platform because `bindgen` uses LLVM information for alignment which varies depending on architecture.